Ran-n/m3di4/media/doc/versions/2.0/index.md

 - Created DB insertion script.
 - Created basic MVC program structure.
 - Created i18n tables for the DB.
+- Added automatic adding file and tracks information to the DB.

 ## To Done
 - [X] Remake the insert media option and add other options.